BTaxiB/eCommerce---Laravel/README.md

  - create database and setup in the .env file

 # Generate data
- - run php artisan migrate to generate tables
+ - run php artisan migrate:fresh --seed
- - run php artisan db:seed
+ - It will generate tables(stores, products, urls, store_circuits) and seed data (2 stores and 10 products using ProductFactory&StoreFactory)
- - It will generate 2 stores and 10 products with ProductFactory&StoreFactory (also ProductObserver triggers URL generating for each products)
+ - Also ProductObserver triggers URL generating for each products

 # HOW TO RUN
  - php artisan serve